I have developed these principles as part of my brokerage activities in order to maximise results and minimise risks.

 In the end, all the parties have to secure their own interests by themselves.
 I do not guarantee anything to anyone.

 A deal requires significant time to be executed and closed.
-During the deal execution period, any party may delay his/her answers, change his/her mind, retreat, etc. So, it is always important to have a leverage on decision-makers.
-Brokers are well-positioned to ensure that role.
-So, there is no (?) interest in circumventing them.
+During the deal execution, any party may delay his/her answers, change his/her mind, retreat...
+So, it is always important to have a leverage on the counterparty.
+Brokers are well-positioned to ensure this role.
+So, there is little (no?) interest in circumventing them.

-Companies operate over the long term, and initiate deals often times.
-So, performing brokers are assets to them, and they must strive to retain them.
+Companies operate over the long term and make deals often times.
+So, performing brokers are assets to them, and they must retain them.

-However, the circumvention risk always exists, that is why no party should underestimate it.
+However, the circumvention risk always exists, that is why no broker should underestimate it.

-LOI ideally needs to be addressed directly to the seller, decision-maker, great companies, high-profile people, etc.
+The LOI has to be ideally/directly addressed to the seller, decision-maker, great companies, high-profile people...

-This is an example of an acceptable email: firstname.lastname@companyname.com
+This is an example of an acceptable corporate email: firstname.lastname@companyname.com

-LOI addressed to middle-men usually does not work.
+LOIs addressed to middle-men usually do not work.